tokenpage/yieldseeker-contracts/README.md

 ### How It Works

-The `yieldSeekerServer` address in the ActionRegistry acts as a **centralized operator** that can sign UserOperations for ANY wallet without per-wallet configuration.
+The `agentOperators` list in the Factory (cached in each wallet) defines which addresses can sign UserOperations for ANY wallet.

 **Validation Flow:**
 1. Server signs UserOperation with its private key
 2. EntryPoint calls `wallet.validateUserOp(userOp, hash, funds)`
 3. Wallet recovers signer from signature
-4. Wallet checks: `signer == owner OR signer == registry.yieldSeekerServer()`
+4. Wallet checks: `signer == owner OR isAgentOperator(signer)`
 5. If valid, wallet returns `validationData = 0` (success)

 **Benefits:**
-- **Easy Key Rotation**: Update one address in registry, all wallets updated
+- **Easy Key Rotation**: Update list in factory, wallets can sync
 - **No Per-Wallet Config**: New wallets automatically trust the server
 - **Centralized Management**: Single backend service manages all wallets
 - **User Sovereignty**: Users can still sign their own UserOperations